NationalLibraryOfNorway/ocfl-package-per-version-workgroup-notes/proposal-medium-impact.md

 }
 ```

-While the contents of `inventory-unpacked.json` refer to files in OCFL object the same as `inventory.json` did before, with additional `archiveInformation` block.
+While the contents of `inventory-unpacked.json` refer to unpacked files in OCFL object the same as `inventory.json` did before, with additional `archiveInformation` block.
+In that case the new objects can be created with only `inventory.json`, while willfuly ignoring `inventory-unpacked.json`, if it's hard for users to create it.
+That would of course lead to little information about what files exist in OCFL object, and only `sidecar validation` would be possible.
+But that would allow for low effort implementation of this proposal.

+Of course the better option would be to implement tool which would create `inventory-unpacked.json` for new objects.
+Maybe even allow for migrating old objects to this new format, by containerizing old versions of objects and creating `inventory-unpacked.json` for them.
+That would break the version immutability principle of OCFL, however users could either choose to ignore it or just create new object with same version content but packaged.

+## Migration
 It might be possible to automate the creation of `inventory-unpacked.json` from `inventory.json`, but it might be easier to allow users to make their own decision on it.

-In my mind the most likely way this users of this feature would either:
+As we see it the most likely way how users of this feature would migrate is either:
-- Only create new objects following this standard, letting the old objects be.
+- Create new objects following this standard, letting the old objects be.
   - Least impact to their collection, allows gradual adoption.
-  - When adding new versions the object would get new version with `inventory-unpacked.json` while old versions are untouched.
+  - When adding new versions the object could get new version with `inventory-unpacked.json` while old versions are untouched.
   - Would result in a mixed collection of objects with and without `inventory-unpacked.json`.
-- Only migrate when adding new version to existing objects or during access.
+- Migrate old objects when adding new version, during access, or in batches.
   - Would result in reprocessing whole object, but only when already accessing it for other reasons.
   - Less processing power needed, but more impact on users as retrieval of object would be slower (if migrating on access).
+  - Reprocessing large number of files would be expensive, but could be done in small batches.

-These approaches would result in a mixed collection of objects with and without `inventory-unpacked.json` with and without packaged versions.
+These first approach would result in a mixed collection of objects with and without `inventory-unpacked.json` where some objects are packaged while others are not.
 Users could combine these approaches and the user could decide which objects to migrate and when.
-This might also be done in batches, especially if a migration tool is developed.
+This might also be done gradually, especially if no proper migration tool is developed.

-I don't think many users would reprocess their whole repository to pack all objects at once.
+While we don't think many users would reprocess their whole repository to containerize all objects at once, it is possible.
-That would be a rather expensive and error prone project.
-However smaller repositories might want to do that.
+That would be a rather expensive and error prone project, however smaller repositories might want to do that.
+It would be most viable option if a proper migration tool is developed.

 ## Example File Structure
 ### Single File Container
-Simple case where object content is stored in a single zip file.
+Simple case where object content is stored in a single container.

 ```
 ├── 0=ocfl_object_1.1